konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 ##### MC003

-*As an Administrator I want to be able to configure if insecure Artifact Repositories can be consumed.*
+*As an Administrator I want to be able to configure if insecure Artifact Repositories (no SSL or self signed certificate) can be consumed.*

 ##### MC004